 To be successful with social media marketing, you must know how people think when they are on it.
 Keep in mind, it’s social.
-Most users log on to see their friends’ posts, catch up on current events, or to simply pass time.
+Most users log on to see their friends’ posts, catch up on current events, or pass the time.

-Social media makes it easy to put your offer in front of a large potential audience.
-But it is not the ideal selling environment.
-You will likely stay frustrated if you always lead with your business, product, or service.
+Social media channels are free, which makes it easy to put your offer in front of a large potential audience.
+But it’s not the ideal selling environment.
+You’ll stay frustrated with the lack of response if you plan to sell something all the time.

-There was a time when people would respond to just about any kind of post.
+There was a time when people would respond to almost any post.
 Not anymore.
-Your posts must have a purpose and creating valuable content on a regular basis isn’t easy.
+Your posts must have a purpose, and creating “valuable content” consistently is hard to do.

 Social channels have become saturated.
 The average life span of a post is six hours.
-This makes it more difficult to get your content in front of a large group of people on a routine basis.
+This timeframe makes it challenging to get your content in front of a large group of people day in and day out.

 And there’s another hurdle to clear.
 What works on one platform won’t work on another.
-You think that Facebook post that got lots of engagement may not get any traction on LinkedIn.
+The Facebook post that got lots of engagement may not get any traction on LinkedIn.
 So, you must learn how to market your business on each one.

-Each social channel has a different audience.
-Even when the same people are on multiple platforms, they use each one in a different way.
+Each social media channel also has a unique audience.
+Even when the same people are on multiple platforms, they use them differently.

-It’s tempting to jump on social media and start posting.
-But it will be difficult to achieve much without having goals.
-Start by thinking about what you want to do.
+It’s tempting to jump on social media and start posting, but it helps to have goals.
+So, start by thinking about what you want to do.

 When it comes to social media marketing, most businesses have at least one of the following goals: